What you'll receive

 - a one-page description of your academic and working life, and your future aspirations.

-4. Submit your application to the Education Administrator, CARRS-Q, via mail or email.
+4. Submit your application to the Education and International Development Officer, CARRS-Q, via mail or email.

 What happens next?